 This team consists of security experts and are authorized to see and perform all actions from the portal.

-Windows Defender ATP RBAC is designed to support your tier- or role-based model of choice and gives you granular control over what roles can see, machines they can access, and actions they can take.
+Microsoft Defender ATP RBAC is designed to support your tier- or role-based model of choice and gives you granular control over what roles can see, machines they can access, and actions they can take.
 The RBAC framework is centered around the following controls:

 Control who can take specific action